CARV-ICS-FORTH/knot/docs/technical-notes.md

 As shown in the table, some values are also set inside pods as environment variables (in uppercase snake case, i.e. `KNOT_PRIVATE_DIR`).

 Inline comments for variables in `values.yaml` are shown as help text to the user.
 You can also use `knot.metadata` to specify elaborate help messages or specific variable choices.
-For example, the following excerpt from `values.yaml` sets the help text for variable `message` and preselected choices for `version`:
+For example, the following excerpt from `values.yaml` hides variable `image`, sets the title and help text for variable `message`, and defines preselected choices for `version`:

 ```
 knot:
   enabled: true
   hostname: service.example.com
   metadata:
+    image:
+      hidden: true
     message:
+      title: Display message
-      help: The message to display
+      help: Choose a descriptive message
     version:
       help: Select version
       choices: